 Source: Environmental Business International (EBI) Report 4800: Climate Change Adaptation & Resilience Markets.
 Part of the EBI Report 4000 Series on The Climate Change Industry.
 June 2019.

 Pilot Project: Connecting Public Climate Data & Private Climate Service Providers in the Great Lakes Region

-- assessing for profit climate service providers’ practices and needs regarding climate data and information
+- Assess for profit climate service providers’ practices and needs regarding climate data and information.

-This project is funded by a 2019 Great Lakes Integrated Sciences and Assessments (GLISA) small grant to the American Society of Adaptation Professionals.
+This project was funded by a 2019 Great Lakes Integrated Sciences and Assessments (GLISA) small grant to the American Society of Adaptation Professionals.

 This program is engaging ASAP members and other stakeholders from across the climate data, information, and service marketplace to support development of high-quality adaptation products and services by: